coderefinery/git-intro/content/interrupted.md

 ## Storing various junk you don't need but don't want to get rid of

 It happens often that you do something and don't need it, but you don't want to lose it right away.
-You can use either of the above strategies to stash/branch it away: using branches is probably better.
+You can use either of the above strategies to stash/branch it away: using branches is probably better because branches are less easily overlooked if you come back to the repository in few weeks.
 Note that if you try to use a branch after a long time, conflicts might get really bad but at least you have the data still.